tlolkema/ai-n8n-agent-workshop/README.md

 - Edit the n8n pipeline with all your own credentials to connect with GitHub, Airtop and OpenAI.
   - All steps which need it should show an error icon.
-  - For all GitHub nodes change the repository owner to yourself.
+  - For all GitHub nodes change the repository owner to your own username.
   - Do NOT use Safari as this will block the pop-up to connect these accounts.

 - Activate your workflow within n8n.